 Why Are Academic Networks Suitable for Discussing Tor Relays?

-• Experience can be accumulated in a controlled environment, rather than relying solely on overseas resources
+- Experience can be accumulated in a controlled environment, without having to rely solely on overseas resources

 At the same time, Taiwan’s academic network is highly centralized and externally controlled, which makes Tor’s presence here more like a “compressed experiment.”